manojsrinivasan/noisePreferenceInRNNs/README.md

-This folder contains all code used for the TMLR paper: "Paradoxical noise preference in RNNs" by Noah I. Eckstein and Manoj Srinivasan
+This folder contains all code used for the TMLR paper: "Paradoxical noise preference in RNNs" by Noah I. Eckstein and Manoj Srinivasan, 2026.
+For additional guidance, please email the first author of the paper, who wrote all the code and created this code repository: Noah I. Eckstein, eckstein.81@buckeyemail.osu.edu

 All codes are in MATLAB, and may be run locally.
 Run codes to find any dependencies on toolboxes that you do not have.
 See descriptions/instructions in the ReadMe files in each subfolder and in the comments within the codes.
 All codes beginning with “root_” are runnable scripts, and all other .m files are functions called by the scripts.

-For additional guidance, please email the first author of the paper, who wrote all the code and created this code repository: Noah I. Eckstein, eckstein.81@buckeyemail.osu.edu

 Abstract of the manuscript: